flock-community/wirespec/src/integration/jackson/README.md

 record TodoId(Sring value){}
 record Todo(TodoId id, String name, boolean done){}
 ```
-When serialized to json this wil result in the following string
+When serialized to json with the default object mapper this wil result in the following output

 ```json
 {